 You Can Explore This Coastal Florida City Entirely on Foot—and It’s Stunning

-Florida's Southernmost city may also be its most walkable destination.
+Florida's Southernmost city, Key West, may also be its most walkable destination.

-Florida is a wonderful state, but it's not a walkable one.
-Like most of the U.S., many of our cities were developed after cars were invented and were built around motor transportation rather than walkability.
-We also have a tiny issue called heat, which can get so intense that it often feels impossible to be outside unless you can cool off in the sea.
-Yet there’s a tiny little town at the tip of the peninsula that is blissfully free from the constraints of car-obsessed American culture.
-Here, people walk or bike around and spend time outdoors rather than hiding from the sun.
-Their secret?
-Living on an island small enough to be entirely explored on foot.
-I’m speaking, of course, of quirky Key West, which might just be the most walkable city in all of Florida.
+Florida is a wonderful state, but it's not a very walkable one.
+As in most of the U.S., many of the state's cities were developed after cars were invented so they were built around motor transportation rather than walkability.
+Thankfully, Florida has Key West, a small laidback island at the tip of the peninsula that's blissfully free from the constraints of car-obsessed American culture and nestled cooly by the sea.
+It's common for people here to walk or bike around and spend time outdoors rather than hiding from the sun.
+Because of its size and great urban planning, quirky Key West might just be the most walkable city in all of Florida.

-Why This Florida City Is So Easy to Explore on Foot
+Why Key West Is So Easy to Explore on Foot

-In Key West, there are so many things to do in the walkable Old Town that the real dilemma is which ones to prioritize.
-One option is to simply get lost and walk around, seeing where the wind blows and where destiny takes you.
+Despite its small size, Key West boasts an impressive array of interesting things to do, especially in Old Town.
+You can get to most of them without a car, which is another reason that the Conch Republic (as Key West is lovingly called) is one of the best walkable cities in Florida.
+One option is to simply wander around, seeing where the wind blows and where destiny takes you.
 If you want an itinerary to hit up all the best things to do in Key West, I’d walk from the Atlantic Ocean to the Gulf Coast in what locals playfully call “the longest walk in the world.”

 Without stopping, this will take around 30 minutes, but the idea is to sightsee along the way.
 Start at the unmissable Southernmost Point marker and get fuel at the Southernmost Beach Cafe’s quick-serve window.
 From there, start heading west up Whitehead Street.
-You’ll pass by lovely historic homes in pastel colors, small family-owned businesses, and groups of tourists and locals also enjoying the city by foot.
+You’ll pass by lovely historic homes in pastel colors, small family-owned businesses, and groups of tourists and locals walking around the city.
 Along the way, look for the iconic wild roosters that often hold up traffic as they take their time crossing the street.

 Tips for Visiting Key West Without a Car

-Even though you don’t need a car to explore Key West, you'll want to drive into the city after doing the scenic drive along the Overseas Highway that connects the Keys to the mainland.
+Even though you don’t need a car to explore Key West, a road trip south will take you on a scenic drive along the Overseas Highway that connects the Keys to the mainland.
 Once in the city, choose your hotel wisely.
 I’ve stayed in different parts of town, and my favorite accommodation has been without a doubt the Southernmost Beach Resort.
 Set right next to the Southernmost Point marker, the hotel’s location couldn’t be more convenient.
 It’s at the very end of Duval, so you’ll be within walking distance of the bars and restaurants, but just far enough to be able to enjoy some peace at the beach if you prefer that.
 The hotel also rents out bikes, which my mom and I used to explore around a bit during a recent trip.
 If you’d rather stay elsewhere, I would highly recommend looking exclusively at hotels in Old Town, especially if you want to walk more often than drive.

 Wherever you stay and whatever you do, take the intensity of the sun into account.
 The Florida heat doesn’t play, and neither should you.
 If you plan to walk around during the day, hydrate often and consider getting a portable fan or a UV-protectant umbrella.
 You could also make the most of the early morning and late afternoon/night, and leave the middle of the day for lounging by the pool or swimming in the ocean.

 Key West will always be one of my favorite places in Florida—perhaps even the entire country.
 I love its laid-back vibe, its willingness to embrace its wonderful weirdness, its constant proximity to the water, and, of course, its walkability.
-There is simply something irresistible about a city centered around people rather than cars, making it one of the best walkable cities in Florida.
-Thankfully, the Conch Republic figured that out long ago and doesn't seem like it'll change anytime soon.
+There's simply something irresistible about a city that centers people rather than cars, and the Conch Republic knows this well.

 Subscribe to our newsletter